Healthy Eating Policy

 Definition

 A healthy lunch is a recommended mix of items from the food pyramid.
 The pyramid is divided into six shelves, each representing a different food group.
 Choosing a variety of foods from each shelf ensures that children have a balanced and healthy diet.
 Most of children’s foods should be chosen from the bottom two shelves of the Healthy Food Pyramid.
 Smaller amounts of food should be chosen from the next two shelves.
 Foods near the top of the pyramid should be used sparingly and foods from the very top shelf should not be taken everyday.
-Children eat their lunches each day at 11.50.
-There is also a three minute fruit break during the morning when the children are encouraged to eat a small piece of prepared fruit (fruit is available in school for those who have none).At these time teachers and school staff supervise and reinforce the schools policy on choosing to eat healthy food.
+Children eat their lunch each day at 12:00.
+There is also a three-minute fruit/vegetable break during the morning when the children are encouraged to eat a small piece of prepared fruit/vegetable.

 All members of the teaching staff will promote this policy with regular verbal reminders and with setting a good example to the children.
 A copy of the food pyramid will be displayed in every classroom.
 Information on healthy eating will be taught in all classes as part of the SPHE programme.
 Each September our Healthy Eating Policy will be promoted during Healthy Eating Awareness Week.
 Plain healthy foods with a strong emphasis on sandwiches, dairy products and fruit are encouraged.
 Water and milk are the preferred drinks (milk is available in school).
-Children will bring uneaten food home.
+Children will be encouraged to bring uneaten food home.
 In an effort to reduce litter in our school, children are encouraged to keep food wrappings to a minimum and to bring home their rubbish.
+We will ask the Parents Association to host an Information Evening on the topic of “Nutrition” once a year.

 Exceptions

-Staff will not give children sweets or chocolate as a reward, in general.
+Staff do not give children sweets or chocolate as a reward, in general.
 However, occasionally treats may be given in school at the teacher’s discretion depending on individual behaviour plans, special educational needs, etc. In these situations, parents will be involved in the planning.
 Occasionally the teacher may hold an end of term party in the classroom.
 As these situations are not a regular occurrence in classes, an exception is made to the policy.
-After-school clubs are not covered by this policy as they are run outside of school.
-However, the clubs will be informed of the policy.
+There may be children on the school who have particular dietary requirements and the school recognises this and will cooperate fully with parents should the occasion arise.

 Success criteria